HyperspaceMadness/Mega_Bezel/README.md

 - **Use Independent Curvature** --- Define curvature separately from the screen
 - **Independent Curvature X** --- Horizontal curvature for the bezel when independent
 - **Independent Curvature Y** --- Vertical curvature for the bezel when independent
-- **Inner Curvature Scale Multiplier**
-  - Multiplier the curvature of the inner edge of the bezel
-  - Default is 100 which will match the tube curvature
-  - Multiplies the curvature in normal and independent mode

 -----------------------------------------------------------------------------------------------
 **[ BEZEL GENERAL ]:**